Графични страници

 Young rakes muft, like old patriarchs, expound;

-The painted punk the profelyte must plav,
+The painted punk the profelyte muft play,

-And bawds, like fille-devotes, procure and pray.
+And bawds, like fille-de-votes, procure and pray.

-How nature is inverted ! foon you 'll see
+How nature is inverted! foon you'll fee

-Senates unanimous, and feets agree,
+Senates unanimous, and fects agree,

 Jews at extortion rail, and Monks at mystery.

-Let characters be represented true,
+Let characters be reprefented true,

-An airy Sinner makes an aukward Prue,
+An airy Sinner makes an aukward Prue.

 With force and fitting freedom vice arraign;